-For most of us, the only times we actually type in our iPhone passcode are when we restart the phone or install a system update.
-Face ID and Touch ID have made unlocking seamless – until they don't.
-If you're reading this, chances are you just hit one of those rare moments when your phone demanded a passcode you no longer remember.
+For most of us, the only times we type our iPhone passcode are when we restart the phone or install an update.
+Face ID and Touch ID make unlocking feel effortless – until they don’t.
+If you’re here, your phone has likely asked for a passcode you can’t remember.

-Apple now lets you reset your iPhone directly from the lock screen – no computer needed – as long as you're connected to WiFi or cellular and Find My was previously enabled.
+For most iPhones, you can reset your passcode directly from the lock screen as long as the device has a network connection and Find My was previously enabled.

 - Enter the wrong passcode repeatedly until your phone shows a “[Device] Unavailable” or “Security Lockout” message.